jhpyle/docassemble/_docs/objects.md

 The method formats the phone number in [E.164] format.
-It will make use of `defendant.country` to format the phone number, since the [E.164] format contains the international country code of the phone number.
-If the `.country` attribute is not defined, the method will call [`get_country()`].
-The `.country` attribute is expected to be a two-letter, capitalized abbreviation of a country.
+It will make use of `defendant.country` to format the phone number, since the [E.164] format contains the international [country calling code] of the phone number.
+If the `.country` attribute is not defined, `.address.country` will be tried, but if that is not defined either, the method will call [`get_country()`].
+The country is expected to be a two-letter, capitalized abbreviation of a country ([ISO 3166-1 alpha-2] format).

 If a `mobile_number` attribute exists and a `uses_whatsapp` number also exists and is `True`, then [WhatsApp] will be used to send messages